AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 ## Editing Content {#editing-content}

 Editing content is simple and intuitive.
-In [edit mode,](#edit-mode) as you mouse over content in the editor, editable content will be highlighted with a blue box.
+In [edit mode,](#edit-mode) as you mouse over content in the editor, editable content is highlighted with a blue box.

 ![Editable content is highlighted by a blue box](assets/editable-content.png)